 A Move-In request is completed upon receipt of the effecting meter read sent by the TDSP.
 The TDSP will send the meter read information in accordance with SET 867_03.
 Upon receipt, the TDSP will send initial meter read information to the RA for resending to the new CR within one (1) Business Day in accordance with SET 867_04.

 Move-In will become effective at 0000 (midnight) on the actual date of the associated meter read.
 The new CR may request a special meter read (including a profile-estimated meter read or interval meter calculation as allowed), in accordance with the TDSP’s tariff.
-For a special meter read, the Move-In is effective at 0000 (midnight) the day of the special meter read.Meter read data received by ERCOT prior to 12 Midnight will be forwarded to CRs by 4 AM the next day.
+For a special meter read, the Move-In is effective at 0000 (midnight) the day of the special meter read.

+Processing schedules will be posted on the MIS.

+[PIP 188: These timing issues have not been guaranteed by the vendor.

+If the system is not processing to meet the proposal below, the system should be revised to meet the timeline in this box.
+Once the system is able to meet these criteria, the following two paragraphs should be added after the sentence above.]

+Meter read data received by ERCOT prior to 0000 (midnight) will be forwarded to CRs by 0400 the next day.

-Meter read data received by ERCOT between 12 Midnight and 6 AM will be forwarded to CRs by 12PM, Noon, the same day
+Meter read data received by ERCOT between 0000 (midnight) and 0600 will be forwarded to CRs by 1200 (noon) the same day.

 Rejection of Move-In Request